linear-a/rhino.inside/JavaScript/Sample-2/README.md

 There are two projects:
 - `InsideNode.csproj` - Compiles to a .net class library with one class and one method.
 This class contains the code to start Rhino.
-- `InsideNodeApp.njsproj` - Contains the Node.js code which calls the dotnet class library.
+- `InsideNodeApp` - Contains the Node.js code which calls the dotnet class library.
 Uses [edge.js](https://github.com/agracio/edge-js) to call into dotnet.

 ### Dependencies
 - Rhino WIP (7.0.19127.235, 5/7/2019)